 Those delicious little kernels in a jar of peanuts have plant-based protein to help you power through your hunger.
 But you may not realize that the rest of the peanut plant is a source of power in other ways as well.
 Reducing waste and using renewable resources contributes to sustainability.
-That’s why on Earth Day we want you to know how the entire peanut plant can be used to power land and livestock, and even as a biofuel so that nothing goes to waste, and the whole plant gets used.
+That’s why for Earth Week we want you to know how the entire peanut plant can be used to power land and livestock, and even as a biofuel so that nothing goes to waste, and the whole plant gets used.

 Foliage as Fertilizer and Feed